AInora

 Digital Administrator

-A digital administrator is an AI system that handles the routine administrative tasks typically performed by a front-desk receptionist or office administrator: answering phone calls, scheduling appointments, responding to common questions, and routing complex requests to the right person.
-It combines voice AI, calendar integration, and business-specific knowledge to operate autonomously.
-Digital administrators are a step beyond basic voice agents because they manage end-to-end workflows, not just conversations.
+An AI system that handles routine administrative tasks typically performed by a front-desk receptionist: answering phone calls, scheduling appointments, responding to common questions, and routing complex requests.

 E-E-A-T